Macpac's Bush Cocoon

 Inside the Bush Cocoon, there's enough room to study maps for the day ahead; there's a good deal of room around the head and shoulders and for those under 6 foot, likely some storage room at the footbox, but changing in and out of clothes is tricky, though not impossible.
 For three or four day summer trips, where one doesn't mind a little rain, the Bush Cocoon alone is an option.
 In a summer deluge, it would be possible (though frustrating) to get into waterproofs from inside the Cocoon and, in summer, kit dries out no problem.
 But for more extended trips and during the other three seasons, I would recommend the micro-tarp setup outlined in the preface (expecially in winter, where the sleeping bag (and the self-inflating mat) take up significantly more space.

-There is only one vent in the Bush Cocoon (some hooped bivvies have an additional vent at the foot end).
-In my view this vent, though adequate, could be larger (meaning a larger hood too).
+There is only one vent in the Bush Cocoon (some hooped bivvies have an additional vent at the foot end - we believe Macpac should impliment one in their Cocoon - more on this later).
+In my view the head vent, though adequate, could be larger (meaning a larger hood too).
 This would likely add a little weight, but not much.
 The vent is well designed and well sheltered, but is more about preventing carbon monoxide poisoning than heavily reducing condensation (more on this later).

 The Foot Section